sts10/lemire_nearly_divisionless_random/readme.markdown

 - `src/readable.rs` is a Rust module that contains that 4 functions that, together, make up what I think is **my best implementation** of Lemire's nearly divisionless random, which prioritizes _readability_.
 (This file also contains 4 unit tests, which you can run with `cargo test`.)
 - `src/lib.rs` has an implementation closer to Lemire's C version, as well as a more "traditional" solution to the problem.
-- `benches/` directory contains the benchmarks, written using the [Criterion crate](https://docs.rs/criterion/0.3.3/criterion/).
+- `benches/` directory contains the benchmarks, written using the [Criterion crate](https://docs.rs/criterion/0.3.3/criterion/). `benches/nearly_divisionless_random_benches.rs` contains the actual algorithm benchmarks, while `benches/shortcut_benches.rs` just tests 3 specific shortcuts Lemire uses.
 You can run them with `cargo bench`.
 - `src/main.rs` is a simple example of how you'd use my "readable" implementation.
 You can run it with `cargo run`.